Lena Lande Wekre

 Professor Nick Bishop is an internationally recognised expert in the field of paediatric bone research with a particular focus on EM/early phase studies in osteogenesis imperfecta, steroid-induced or disease-associated osteoporosis and hypophosphatasia, as well as an interest in early life influences on later skeletal health.
 He is based at Sheffield Children’s Hospital, a member of the BOND Rare Bone Disease ERN, and the lead designated centre for the nationally-commissioned Highly Specialised Severe, Complex and Atypical Osteogenesis Imperfecta Service.
 He is an Associate Director of the AR-UK Experimental Arthritis Treatment Centre, leading the bone theme, President of the Academic Paediatric Association of Great Britain and Ireland and Director of the Clinical Research Facility at Sheffield Children’s Hospital.

 Thomas Wirth, MD, PhD is currently Director of the Department of Orthopaedics at the Olgahospital in Stuttgart, one of the largest paediatric hospitals in Germany and is Professor of Orthopaedic Surgery at the Philipps University of Marburg.
-He previously worked in both the Women’s and Children’s Hospital in Adelaide, Australia as well as Addenbrooke’s Hospital, Cambridge.
 He is the Past President of the German Association of Paediatric Orthopaedics, Treasurer of EPOS (2012-2016) and was elected 2nd Vicepresident of EPOS in May this year.
 He is a member of the International Paediatric Orthopaedic Think Tank (IPOTT).
 In 2014, he was awarded the Golden Honorary Needle of the German Society of Orthopaedics and Orthopaedic Surgery (DGOOC) in recognition of his contribution to Paediatric Orthopaedics.
 He has an active research interest in the basic science of the growth plate, paediatric hip disorders, paediatric trauma and the use of arthroscopy in children’s orthopaedics.
 His main clinical work furthermore includes the treatment of children with skeletal dysplasias, osteogenesis imperfecta, spine disorders and benign and malignant bone tumours.